ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 .. warning:: What a unit test isn't

-   If you start writing a test that starts requiring external services then you may be writing an integration test, rather than a unit tests.
+   If you start writing a test that requires external services then you may be writing an integration test, rather than a unit test.

 Fixtures files
 ``````````````

-To mock out fetching results from devices you can use ``fixtures`` to read in pre-generated data.
+To mock out fetching results from devices, you can use ``fixtures`` to read in pre-generated data.

 Text files live in ``test/units/modules/network/PLATFORM/fixtures/``